 In this talk, Krugman will debunk the economic myths and lies that cloud political debate, bringing his insight to bear on major issues from the Housing Bubble to the Financial Crisis, Brexit to the EU.
 Incisive, authoritative and accessible, this talk will arm you with a far richer understanding of the competing ideas and ideologies playing out behind the headlines.

-Don’t miss this opportunity to hear America’s most renowned economist turn his attention to the most pressing issues facing Britain today.
+Don’t miss this opportunity to hear America’s most renowned economist turn his attention to the most pressing issues facing the world today.

 “How to Understand Our Times” is a live event series collaboration between The New York Times and How To Academy, bringing together New York Times journalists and leading figures in diverse fields to examine pressing issues in a changing world.